NC Cardinal Information

-NC Cardinal is a growing consortium of public libraries in 50 North Carolina counties dedicated to sharing resources and expanding opportunities through the use of a single online catalog.
-NC Cardinal expands items available to you from about 200,000 items in Rutherford CMC Libraries to over 6.4 million statewide!
+NC Cardinal is a growing consortium of public libraries in 48 North Carolina counties dedicated to sharing resources and expanding opportunities through the use of a single online catalog.
+NC Cardinal expands items available to you from about 200,000 items in the Rutherford County Library to nearly 7 million statewide!

-Borrow materials from any NC Cardinal Library using your local library card.
+- Borrow materials from any NC Cardinal Library using your any Foothills Consortium Library card

-Place holds online for items from any NC Cardinal library; materials are sent to YOUR pickup library of choice.
+- Place holds online for items from any NC Cardinal library; materials are sent to your pickup library of choice – FREE.